bcgov/internationally-educated-nurses/docs/standard_report.md

 ***
 ### Report 6: Number of Internationally Educated Nurse Registrants in the Recruitment Stage

-Applicants can apply for multiple job-competitions under the same health authorities or different health authorities.\
+Applicants can apply for multiple job competitions under the same health authorities or different health authorities.\
 In this report, if an applicant has applied to more than one job competition then that applicant count must be shown multiple times in different HA-related job competitions in the report.

-We will fetch all the job-competition data till the `to` date, We do not apply a filter on the `from` date because the applicant may be active but the milestone date is earlier than the `from` date.
+We will fetch all the job competition data till the `to` date, We do not apply a filter on the `from` date because the applicant may be active but the milestone date is earlier than the `from` date.

 Now we will categories and select count based on below 2 cases for each cell in report.